Search

 Winnipeg Family Physician Medical District

-Dr. Ashley Olson is one of two Winnipeg Family Physician Medical District Representatives.
+Dr. Ashley Olson is one of three Winnipeg Family Physician Medical District Representatives.
 She was born and raised in Winnipeg.
 She received her undergraduate and medical degrees from the University of Manitoba.
 Dr. Olson completed her rural family medicine residency in the Boundary Trails program, where she gained exposure to the breadth and scope of comprehensive primary care.
 Following residency, she pursued additional training through the University of Ottawa’s Sport and Exercise Medicine fellowship, earning a Certificate of Added Competence (CFPC) and the CASEM diploma.
 Dr. Olson has practiced family medicine in multiple settings, locuming in both urban and rural communities across Ontario, before moving back home to Manitoba.
 Currently, she is practicing primary care in Winnipeg, with a focus on musculoskeletal medicine.
 Outside of her clinical practice, Dr. Olson enjoys volunteering with the medical teams of various multisport events, and is actively involved in teaching medical students, residents, and fellows.
 Dr. Olson has a strong interest in medical leadership and health care administration.
 Her previous experiences serving on academic committees and numerous medical working groups have inspired her to continue to collaborate with, and advocate for, the physician community.
 With her educational and clinical background, she would be honored to represent the interests and top priorities of Manitoba physicians practicing both comprehensive family medicine as well as specialized primary care.

 Dr. Shauna Brinkman

-Interlake-Eastern
+Interlake-Eastern Medical District

 Dr. Shauna Brinkman is a radiologist working out of Selkirk Hospital, and reads for Selkirk, Thompson and The Pas.
 Growing…